Muruga-aravindhan/SmartPremium-Predicting-Insurance-Costs-with-Machine-Learning/README.md

 # SmartPremium-Predicting-Insurance-Costs-with-Machine-Learning
 A machine learning project for predicting insurance premium costs using XGBoost, Random Forest, and Gradient Boosting models.
 Includes data preprocessing, feature engineering, model training, evaluation, and a Streamlit app for real-time premium prediction.

-# SmartPremium – Predicting Insurance Costs with Machine Learning

-This project predicts **insurance premium amounts** using machine learning techniques.
-It leverages **XGBoost, Random Forest, and Gradient Boosting** models and provides a **Streamlit web app** for real-time premium prediction.

 ---

 ## Project Overview